Statsomat/CFA/README.md

 # Installation
 There is no need to install the Statsomat/CFA app since it runs in the browser.
-If you really want to run it locally, then download the repository and run the app from the project folder:
+If you really want to run it locally, then clone the repository and run the app from the project folder:

 ```
 shiny::runApp()